uxtxarly/uxcuellar.github.io/work/projects/a288d20020c6de3a6926698a5b7f0a39adce6c79/design-system.md

 ### The story behind this project

 In order to bring logic, consistency, and structure to our designs across multiple platforms, the design team at Goldstar decided to create a design system.
 We didn’t want to have just a UI kit, but a system that was flexible, scalable, and able to enforce better workflows.
 All the elements in this system needed to have structure and meaning, and they also needed to be easily accessible not only to designers but to all of our developers.
-This system was also part of a bigger rebranding effort that the company started months before.
+This system was also part of a bigger rebranding effort that the company started earlier in 2018.

 ### Steps

 1. **Visual audit.**
 The first step was to do a visual audit of the current design, compiling all existing UI elements in order to find duplicities.
-We reviewed not only Goldstar's main consumer site but all the different apps, marketing, and internal tools.
+We reviewed not only Goldstar's main consumer site but all the different apps, marketing, and internal tools used in the company.
 2. **Creation of visual design language.**
 The visual design language is the core of any design system, and it includes things like colors, typography, spacers, separators, and patterns.
 All these elements were based on Goldstar's new corporate branding.
 3. **Creation of component libraries.**